search ]

 Code Example in Google Chrome Console

 Enabling strict mode changes the default behavior of this in standalone functions.
-In strict mode, this will be undefined instead of referencing the global object.
+In non-strict mode, this defaults to the global object (window in browsers).
+In strict mode, this will be undefined instead.

 "use strict";